Estimated reading time: 5 minutes

 Promote self-check and self-leadership qualities.
 Team dynamics have research prospects in identifying the loopholes.
 Set innovative goals and measure success.

-The difference between two equally-able competitive teams comes down to leadership.
-A leader who is empathetic and smart while being a good team player is more likely to generate positive results and continuously revitalize the morale of the team, as opposed to a self-obsessed leader.
+The difference between two equally able competitive teams comes down to leadership.
+A leader who is empathetic and smart while being a good team player is more likely to generate positive results and continuously revitalize the team’s morale, as opposed to a self-obsessed leader.
 Groups with great leaders always hold an edge over teams suffering from poor leadership.

 Teamwork and team building is a reasonably dynamic subject that varies from team to team.
-These general rules can serve as guidelines in making a robust result-oriented team.
+These general rules for teamwork can serve as guidelines for making a robust result-oriented team.

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!